avajs/ava/readme.md

 Each test file is run in a separate Node.js process.
 This allows you to change the global state or overriding a built-in in one test file, without affecting another.
 It's also great for performance on modern multi-core processors, allowing multiple test files to execute in parallel.

-For each process, `NODE_ENV` gets set to `'test'` if it was not set.
-This could change some ouput and/or the behaviour of some modules (e.g. express' final error handler does [*not* log errors when `NODE_ENV` is `'test'`](https://github.com/expressjs/express/blob/c087a45b9cc3eb69c777e260ee880758b6e03a40/lib/application.js#L630)).
-Is very convenient to set some defaults (change database, disable logging, etc…), but you shouldn't rely on it too much (if you check your [coverage](#code-coverage), you'll see it go down).
-As `NODE_ENV` is always set, `'NODE_ENV' in process.env` always is `false` when called from your tests.
+AVA will set `process.env.NODE_ENV` to `test`, unless the `NODE_ENV` environment variable has been set.
+This is useful if the code you're testing has test defaults (for example when picking what database to connect to, or environment-specific Babel options).
+It may cause your code or its dependencies to behave differently though.
+Note that `'NODE_ENV' in process.env` will always be `true`.

 ## Tips